Kaptensanders/hass-custom-devcontainer/README.md

 # A docker container for developing and testing custom Home Assistant plugins and integrations

-Customized frork from Thomas Lovén's work.
+Customized fork from Thomas Lovén's work.

 ## Usage